 Once the data is imported, an Affordability report can be generated which includes access to: Income, Expenses and underlying categorised Transaction data.

-Contact firstname.lastname@example.org for an example file and file specifications.
+Contact firstname.lastname@example.org for an example file and complete file specification.

 In order to successfully upload a CSV file and generate an Affordability report, each file should meet the following specifications:

-For best results, it is recommended that debit and credit transactions are go back between 3-13 months.
+For best results, it is recommended that debit and credit transactions go back between 3-13 months.

 Each file will be verified automatically via the Statements endpoint.
 Multiple files for multiple institutions can be uploaded for one customer but only one file can be uploaded per endpoint request.

 Uploading a CSV Statement to generate Basiq Affordability

 Before you begin, it's also important to understand the Basiq data model and some of the core concepts:

 The root resource of the Basiq API is the 'User.'
 This reflects a user or customer within your system (i.e. a real person).
 Before you can retrieve user's data, you will need to create a User within our system.
 This will return a user id, which you should store for future reference.

 Use this User as a 'container' for all the csv statements you upload for each institution – relating to this User.